Yakima River

-The Yakima River is a tributary of the Columbia River in south central and eastern Washington state, named for the indigenous Yakama people.
+The Yakima River is a tributary of the Columbia River in south central and eastern Washington state, named for the indigenous Yakama people of the Yakama Nation.

+The first western explorers to visit the river were Lewis and Clark on or about October 17, 1805.
+They stopped briefly at the confluence of the Yakima and the Columbia, although they did not proceed upriver.
 Lewis and Clark mention in their journals that the Chin-nâm pam (or the Lower Snake River Chamnapam Nation) called the river Tâpe têtt (also rendered Tapteete), possibly from the French tape-tête, meaning "head hit".

+Course

 The length of the river from headwaters to mouth is 214 mi, with an average drop of 9.85 ft/mi.
 It is the longest river entirely in Washington state.

-Course

-The river rises in the Cascade Range at an elevation of 2449 ft at Keechelus Dam on Keechelus Lake near Snoqualmie Pass, near Easton.
-The river flows through that town, skirts Ellensburg, passes the city of Yakima, and continues southeast to Richland, where it flows into the Columbia River creating the Yakima River Delta at an elevation of 340 ft.
+The headwaters are located in the Cascade Range with an elevation of 2449 ft at Keechelus Dam on Keechelus Lake near Snoqualmie Pass, in Kittitas County.
+The river flows through both Yakima and Benton counties before connecting with Columbia River creating Bateman Island at the Yakima River Delta with an elevation of 340 ft.

 About 9 million years ago, the Yakima River flowed south from near Vantage to the Tri-Cities, and then turned west straight for the ocean through Badger Canyon west of Kennewick.
 Badger Canyon was once a waterway of the Yakima River, this pre-existing channel led the Yakima River to make tribute to the Columbia River at the current location of the city of Kennewick.
 Beginning nearly 15,000 years ago the Columbia Plateau was transformed by the successive Missoula glacial outburst floods.
 Much of the flood water made way down the Columbia river Channel where a 'choke-point' known as Wallula Gap caused the restriction of flow.
 Floodwaters began ponding near the Tri-Cities resulting in the back-flooding of the Columbia's tributary valleys.
 Badger Canyon was an entry point for back-flooding of the Yakima Valley, successive floods left behind thick deposits of sediments in Badger Canyon and the Valley beyond.
 These flood deposits which were deposited in large quantities in short amounts of time changed the ground elevation within Badger Canyon causing the Yakima River to re-route north of Red Mountain and enter the Columbia River by present-day Richland.

 During the last ice age, the Missoula Floods further altered the landscape of the area, opening up the Horn Rapids area to the Yakima River.
 The West Fork of Amon Creek now utilizes Badger Canyon.

-The first western explorers to visit the river were Lewis and Clark on or about October 17, 1805.
-They stopped briefly at the confluence of the Yakima and the Columbia, although they did not proceed upriver.
-The river was then known to local Native Americans as "Tap Teel", although the area has been inhabited since prehistory.